 Healthy Modern Battenburg Cake

 To take one’s mind off of last week’s Downton episode, here is a cake challenge to make and a lovely dish to serve.
-Battenburg cake is an eye catching addition to any tea tray.
+Battenburg cake is an eye-catching addition to any tea tray.
 It essentially is a genoise cake wrapped in almond paste.

 The popular version of its history is that it was created for Queen Victoria’s granddaughter Victoria wedding to Prince Louis of Battenburg in 1884.
 The four squares allegedly were to represent the four Battenburg princes.
 At least one clever culinary historian (Ivan Day) did the math, locating the earliest record of the cake was 14 years after that wedding.
 Frederick Vine, a prominent British food writer of the time, made the cake with nine panels, not four.
-Ivan was able to discover a battenburg cake recipe which is actually a fruitcake which would have explain why it would have been prepared for a wedding feast.
-I tend to agree with Ivan that the 4 panel story was invented by the commercial bakers who had to justify reducing the panels from 9 to 4 which would be easier to produce.
+Ivan was able to discover a Battenburg cake recipe which is actually a fruitcake which would have explained why it would have been prepared for a wedding feast.
+I tend to agree with Ivan that the 4-panel story was invented by the commercial bakers who had to justify reducing the panels from 9 to 4 which would be easier to produce.